-To obtain a replacement diploma in the event your original was damaged, destroyed, lost, or you want a name change, contact the Office of the Registrar at the college or university you attended.
-Google “Registrar Office replacement diploma” along with the full name of your alma mater.
+For public universities or private universities in the United States, you can simply Google “Registrar Office replacement diploma” along with the full name of your alma mater.
 In most cases, this will return a link to an online page with complete details regarding the process for getting a replacement.
 If you don’t get a relevant link, search for your school’s Registrar’s Office and call the general phone number to inquire.

-Examples of online diploma replacement instructions:
+Examples of online diploma replacement instructions

 What should I do once I receive my replacement diploma?

 To keep your replacement diploma safe, display it in a special frame with UV-protective glass.
 A Church Hill Classics frame is an ideal long-term storage option, because its museum-quality matting, mounting, and backing components meet rigid Library of Congress standards.

 In addition to officially licensed school seals and names, we’ll emboss a second line for your grad school or specific colleges offerings.
 If you studied social sciences or law research opportunities, you can have your college major on your degree frame.
 Our acid-free framing materials will guard against yellowing, brittleness, and cracking of your documents.
 Plus, your diploma will be safely “isolated” away from the frame glass, which will greatly reduce the risk of humidity damage.
 That’s why it’s essential that you protect this professional and personal achievement.
 You earned it and, now that you’ve replaced it, be sure to frame your impressive credentials.